Workspaces

 • Module network: This is the network protocol that is used for communication between modules.
 The legacy method is based on QSockets, and only supports built-in modules such as the Camera Module.
 The newer protocol is bsed on ZMQ and is required for real time scripting with python.
 See the API documentation.

-Hardware Configuration Group
+Hardware Configuration Settings

 The Hardware Configuration Group also contains the Current Devices Panel that can be used to add or remove devices to your workspace.
 To add a device, simply click the “Select Device” option, select the desired device from the drop down menu, then click the “+Add Device” button.
 The newly added device will be added to the list of “Current Devices.”
 To remove a device, select one of the devices from the “Current Devices” list and click the “Remove” button.